A fresh approach - Your problem resolved

 I appreciate that you may have had your issue for a very long time, and maybe you’re sceptical as to whether or not I can help you.
 Most of my clients require between just 1 and 5 sessions, for a huge change in the way they think, feel, or behave.
 I’ll discuss prices and the number of sessions I estimate you’ll need for your issue at the time of enquiry.
 Given the benefits you will gain from overcoming your problem I’m confident that my rates are so reasonable that you’ll wonder why you didn’t come to see me sooner.
 Don’t just take my word for it see what my clients say.
 Read some of the many positive testimonials here on this site that my clients have given on Facebook and Google about my services, then get the ball rolling and give me a call.

-You can be assured of my competence as I am a General Hypnotherapy Standards Council (GHSC) validated Senior Practitioner, a member of the General Hypnotherapy Register (GHR).
+You can be assured of my competence as I’m a General Hypnotherapy Standards Council (GHSC) validated Senior Practitioner and a member of the General Hypnotherapy Register (GHR).
 These professional bodies ensure that: I hold the relevant qualifications; my training was given by an approved training provider; my skills and knowledge are kept up to date with Continuing Professional Development; and I have Public Liability Insurance.
 Furthermore I’m registered with the Information Commissioners Office (ICO) under the Data Protection Act, so you can be safe in the knowledge that both you, and any information you provide me with, is confidential and secure.
-I am trained to work with people who are having suicidal thoughts or feelings, and I take a client centred approach.
+I’m also a mental health first aider, I’ve trained to work with people who are having suicidal thoughts or feelings, and I take a client centred approach.

 Should you still be unsure as to whether or not I am the right therapist for you, I am happy to arrange a free, no-obligation consultation.